pkoscielny/zeroiot/README.md

 # Zero IoT monitoring

-This is monitoring system for air parameters and activity of the sun in.
+This is monitoring system for air parameters (like temperature or humidity) and activity of the sun.
 The main goal is to run this software on Raspberry Pi Zero or similar small computer with small amount of hardware and low power consumption.

 First layer contains IoT RESTful server based on Flask and SQLite database which stores data come from external sensors.